 Some of our clubs have websites, social media platforms, etc. to help members to stay informed and to connect.
 Please click below where you see a link to learn more!

 The After School Fitness Club offers self-directed fitness in the Fitness room.
-Staff Contact: Mr. Koeslag, Mr. MacPherson https://sites.google.com/ocsb.ca/after-school-fitness-club/home
+Staff Contact: Mr. MacPherson https://sites.google.com/ocsb.ca/after-school-fitness-club/home

-The After School Literacy Club offers a relaxed, non-threatening classroom environment where students learn literacy skills and learn how to cope with their fears and anxieties about the literacy test.
-We meet twice a week from October to March in Room 130.
-Staff Contact: C. Sferrazza & J. Siok
+The After School Literacy program offers a relaxed, non-threatening classroom environment where students learn literacy skills and learn how to cope with their fears and anxieties about the literacy test.
+Staff Contact: J. Siok and N. Whitehouse

 We begin in September in the Learning Commons and meet as needed.
 Listen to morning announcements for upcoming meetings.
-Staff Contact: C. Sferrazza
+Staff Contact: S. Logan

 The Art Club is about having fun creating, experimenting with new art forms and collaborating on school art projects.
 We meet once per week in room 72 (the Art classroom).
 Staff Contact: M. Frost